-The school district data certification completed by the chief school administrator.
-The school district Chapter 44 data was submitted timely.
+The school district data certification was completed by the chief school administrator, and the District Chapter 44 data was submitted timely.

 The data certification date does not reflect a submission date later than 60 days after the end of the enrollment period.